Salmon High School: Mascot lawsuit

 In 1999, the Salmon School Board was threatened by the National Coalition on Racism in Sports and the Media with a $100,000 lawsuit if they did not change the schools mascot, the Savages.
 Members of the coalition stated that Native American mascots were derogatory especially since the name was Savages.
-After discussions with the board, the group decided to focus only on changing the mascot.
-The school board ultimately chose to get rid of the logo featuring a Native American because it would cost more than $100,000 to fight the issue in court while maintaining the mascot name.
+The school board ultimately chose to get rid of the logo featuring a Native American head but retained the Savages name.
+The current logo is a nod to grizzly bears in the nearby Salmon-Challis National Forest.